-The Burren is a spectacular landscape encompassing 1500 hectares of rocky, breath taking views that stretch and roll across North west Clare, edging into south Galway and falling away into the wild Atlantic ocean.
-In fact the ocean has played a huge role in shaping and molding the Burren and some of its oldest rocks were formed under water in warm tropical seas 10 degrees south of the equator.
+The Burren is a spectacular landscape encompassing 1500 hectares of rocky, breathtaking views that stretch and roll across Northwest Clare, edging into south Galway and falling away into the wild Atlantic ocean.
+In fact, the ocean has played a huge role in shaping and moulding the Burren and some of its oldest rocks were formed underwater in warm tropical seas 10 degrees south of the equator.
 When the earth moved, the Burren came to life.
 The vast surfaces of bare limestone that make up the Burren allow an impressive diversity of wildlife to grow and thrive.
-For example, wild flowers of artic, alpine and Mediterranean origin can all be found growing, side by side in this unique environment.
+For example, wildflowers of arctic, alpine and Mediterranean origin can all be found growing, side by side in this unique environment.
 There is nothing more beautiful than strolling through the fresh pastures of the Burren allowing your senses to be tantalized by the lunar landscape, the aroma of wildflowers, and the sound of pure silence.
 Wild goat, birds of prey, butterflies, bees and pine martins can all be found living, roaming and dwelling throughout this untouched land.
 Magical lands breed magical people and the diversity of human nature is as rich as the natural environment itself.
-Traditional farmers, crafts people, musicians, poets, artists, surfers and lovers of Nature can all be found living in community throughout the Burren but it is also home to many people from many countries that came to visit and could not leave.
+Traditional farmers, craftspeople, musicians, poets, artists, surfers and lovers of Nature can all be found living in community throughout the Burren but it is also home to many people from many countries that came to visit and could not leave.
 People have inhabited the Burren for 6000 years or more and the archaeological landscape coupled with historical records portrays a very visible and tangible history.
-In fact one of the things I love most about the Burren is that the land lies untouched, as pure as it was in ancient times.
-The Old early Christian monasteries, the holy wells and their healing cures, the megalithic tombs,dolmens and underground caves are all still holding their ground, a living history, both visible and palpable.
+In fact, one of the things I love most about the Burren is that the land lies untouched, as pure as it was in ancient times.
+The Old early Christian monasteries, the holy wells and their healing cures, the megalithic tombs, dolmens and underground caves are all still holding their ground, a living history, both visible and palpable.
 You feel your roots beneath your feet when you walk the land of the Burren.
 It is the ideal place to come to when you need to take time out and it is the perfect place to come to when you want to come home to yourself.

 Find out more on the Natural Heritage of the Burren here.